Supersymmetric BMS$_4$ Algebras Revisited: Electric/Magnetic Superalgebras and Free Field Realization: Super BMS BMS4 Algebras

 \section{Super \texorpdfstring{BMS$_4$}{BMS4} Algebras}

-It is well known that the global part of the BMS$_4$ algebra is the $3$D Carrollian conformal algebra \cite{Duval:2014uva}.
-As established in the literature, every aspect of Carrollian theories, such as the limiting procedures and types of field theories, has electric and magnetic versions \cite{Duval:2014uoa,Duval:2014uva,Duval:2014lpa}.
+It is well known that the global part of the BMS$_4$ algebra is the $3$D Carrollian conformal algebra\footnote{ In this paper, the $d$-dimensional Carrollian conformal algebra refers to the finite-dimensional algebra that is isomorphic to the $(d+1)$-dimensional Poincar\'e algebra, as well as to the global part of the BMS$_d$ algebra. } \cite{Duval:2014uva}.
+As established in the literature, every aspect of Carrollian theories, such as the taking limit procedures and types of field theories, has electric and magnetic versions \cite{Duval:2014uoa, Duval:2014uva, Duval:2014lpa, Lodato:2016alv, Bagchi:2017cte, Chen:2023esw}.
 In this paper, we adopt the terminology from Carrollian theory to classify the super BMS$_4$ algebras.
 Specifically, we define a super BMS$_4$ algebra as electric if the anticommutators of the supercharges yield only supertranslations.
 In contrast, we classify a super BMS$_4$ algebra as magnetic if the anticommutators produce both superrotations and supertranslations:

 In this section, we systematically derive the super BMS$_4$ algebras under the following assumptions.
 First, we assume that supersymmetry is generated by certain currents, implying that the supercharges reside in charge representations, which will be introduced in Section \ref{subsec:ChargeRepresentations}.
 Second, considering the potential applications in flat space holography, we require that the super BMS$_4$ algebra possesses finite-dimensional subalgebras, which can be viewed as supersymmetric extensions of the Poincaré algebra.
 Lastly, to respect the spin-statistics theorem, we stipulate that the supercharges must have half-integer spins.
 With these assumptions, we classify the super BMS$_4$ algebras into electric and magnetic types in Sections \ref{subsec:ElectricAlgebra} and \ref{subsec:MagneticAlgebra} respectively.